crooks-s/oop_game-v2/README.md

 5) Modulation
 6) Encapsulation

+## Improvement
+Much improvements are needed to meet WCAG standards.

+## Running the Project
+Clone the project, and simply open ```index.html```
+<br /> Otherwise, I have a live version [here](https://crooks-s.github.io/oop_game-v2/).

+## Author
-Author: Sean Crooks
+Sean Crooks

+## Contributions
-<br>Contributions: Team Treehouse supplied all files except 'Phrase.js', 'Game.js', and 'app.js'.
+Team Treehouse supplied all files except 'Phrase.js', 'Game.js', and 'app.js'.
 These files were created and written solely by author.